Table of Contents

 Badulla commands a panoramic view over the surrounding mountains such as Haputale, Namunukula and Narangoda.
 It is surrounded by districts of Kandy, Matale, Ampara, Monaragala, Ratnapura, and Nuwara Eliya.
 Badulla is 2860 sq.km in extent.

 Badulla is an important catchment area in Sri Lanka and important contributor for Rivers and streams in the mountains such as Mahaweli, Badulu Oya and Ulhitiya Oya.

 Nagadeepa wewa, Horabora wewa, Wellawa wewa, Mapa wewa, Maduru Oya, Ulhitiya, Ratkinda, Loggal Oya are several large-scale lakes located in Badulla.
 These water resources are being used for generating hydroelectricity.
 Beautiful waterfalls such as Dunhida, Ravana and Bambarakanda enhance the natural beauty of Badulla.
 Badulla is a rare holiday destination where all three climate conditions namely wet, dry and arid climate conditions of the island to be seen.

 Attractions Muthiyangana temple

-Muthiyangana temple is one of the best preserved historical monuments in Badulla.
+Muthiyangana temple is one of the best-preserved historical monuments in Badulla.
 Even though Portuguese plundered the city, there was no significant damage done to the Muthiyangana temple.
-Robert Knox has reported on the site in his book “A Historical relation to the island of Ceylon”, which was written in 1681 as he was in custody of Kandy king.
+Robert Knox has reported on the site in his book “A Historical relation to the island of Ceylon”, which was written in 1681 as he was in the custody of Kandy king.
 The Dagoba of the temple supposes to be more than 2,000 years old.